-The protection of your data is our highest priority.
-We have built a fully redundant, highly available, secure and state-of-the-art technical infrastructure to host your data.
+The protection of Customer data is our highest priority.
+We have built a fully redundant, highly available, secure, and state-of-the-art technical infrastructure to host your data.

 Data in active use in our database is not encrypted.
 Access to the database is highly restricted to the server administration personnel needed to maintain systems.

 Our servers operate at full redundancy.
-This includes power supplies, disks, Internet connections, cooling systems and even entire servers.
-All data is stored on multiple redundant disks instantly, replicated to multiple independent data centers and backed up daily.
+This includes power supplies, disks, Internet connections, cooling systems, entire servers, data center buildings, and data centers.
+All data is stored on multiple redundant disks instantly, replicated to multiple independent data centers, and backed up daily.
 Our infrastructure is engineered to stay available even if any one component fails.

 4. Physical Security

 Only authorized personnel have access to the data centers.
-Round-the-clock onsite security staff as well as interior and exterior surveillance monitoring provides additional protection against unauthorized entry and security breaches.
+Round-the-clock onsite security staff as well as interior and exterior surveillance monitoring provide additional protection against unauthorized entry and security breaches.